Observability Setup

 Enable OTLP

-Build with the opentelemetry feature flag and set the OTLP endpoint:
+Build with the opentelemetry feature flag:

 cargo build --features opentelemetry